 Additionally, effective communications and outreach plans are needed to ensure trusted sources convey accurate information that can help consumers overcome hesitancy and mistrust.
-(On this topic, I invite you to read my earlier blog on applying human centered design to drive a successful coronavirus vaccine mindset.)
+(On this topic, I invite you to read my earlier blog on applying human centred design to drive a successful coronavirus vaccine mindset.)
 A key success factor is also using trusted local leaders such as faith and community leaders in the outreach process.
 This is a critical programmatic strategy used in the developing world for decades with much success.

 Planning for vaccine management

 There are additional challenges in distributing and administering vaccines during a pandemic versus vaccinating for seasonal viruses like the flu.
 While annual flu vaccines require a single dose, the majority of vaccines for COVID-19 require 2 doses, 3 weeks apart.
 So, if overcoming vaccine hesitancy is the first hurdle, the second is achieving dose compliance, ensuring each individual returns for the booster dose at the required time.
 The next hurdle is the ability to carefully forecast and plan for populations, percentage uptake, timeframes, jurisdiction allocation and optimal scheduling for second dose availability at the required time.